Collapse of Kentucky plant being demolished at abandoned mine leaves 1 worker dead, another trapped

 INEZ, Ky.
-(AP) — One man has died after he and a coworker were trapped beneath a collapsed 11-story building being demolished at an abandoned eastern Kentucky mine’s coal preparation plant, Gov. Andy Beshear announced Wednesday.
+(AP) — One man has died after he and a coworker were trapped beneath tons of concrete and steel when an 11-story building being demolished collapsed at an abandoned eastern Kentucky mine’s coal preparation plant.

 The building at Martin Mine Prep Plant in Martin County collapsed around 6:30 p.m.
-Tuesday, trapping the men working there beneath multiple floors of concrete and steel.
-Teams were working to rescue them, Kentucky Emergency Management said in a news release on Wednesday.
-State emergency management officials were at the scene working with several partner agencies including urban search and rescue and technical rescue teams.
+Tuesday.
+Teams used cameras, listening devices and search dogs to try to rescue the men, but Gov. Andy Beshear announced Wednesday that one of the men had died.

-Officials didn’t release details about the extent of the other man’s injuries.
+“It’s a terrible day for us.
+We’ve seen tragedies like this before associated of course with the industries that we’re involved in.
+So it’s not foreign to us, but it’s still a terrible day any time we see a tragedy,” Martin County Judge Executive Lon Lafferty said during an afternoon news conference at the scene.

 In a social media post Wednesday morning, Beshear said he had declared a state of emergency in the county — mobilizing state resources to help with the rescue.
 The governor asked for prayers for the safety of the workers and the rescue teams.